 Reference: Joseph P. Schwieterman, When the Railroad Leaves Town, 2001

-Thanks to Elias C. Jones and Fritz N. Kuenzel for contributing information about this route.
+Thanks to Elias C. Jones, Fritz N. Kuenzel for contributing information.

 Caboose that used to sit in Oberlin next tp depot and right of way is now gone, having been sold to private collector.
 More of the old railroad has been cleared beyond Monroeville and westward as part of the rail trail.